zhenyuluo/monorepo-starter/README.md

 ### Tests

-Tests is the one of the most important part in software development.
+Test is the one of the most important part in software development.
 So far, I haven't add the test framework in this starter yet.
 But you can add any test framework to your projects and then add `test` script to `package.json` in your project.
 Running `yarn test` will call your script (thanks to the awesome `lerna`).

 - [ ] jest
 - [ ] cypress